-The Book of Judges is a compilation of epic stories of people who were significant in one or other of the tribal areas during the twelfth and eleventh centuries BC, from the death of Joshua to the emergence of the monarchy.
+The Book of Judges (see Chapter Nine) is a compilation of epic stories of people who were significant in one or other of the tribal areas during the twelfth and eleventh centuries BC, from the death of Joshua to the emergence of the monarchy (see Chapter Nine).
 The emergence of Israel in Canaan was, indeed, revolutionary.
 It included a social and political experiment that was incomprehensible to the traditional power groups in Canaan, or to the enterprising Philistines who settled along the Mediterranean coast shortly after Israel emerged in the hill country.
 It is no surprise that the Israelite movement met constant resistance.